toucansites/try-o-template/installation_guide.md

 ### Step 3: Watch for changes (only for macOS for now)

-The watch command monitors a source directory for changes and automatically rebuilds the distribution files, regenerating the site whenever changes are detected.
+The watch command monitors a source directory for changes and automatically regenerates the site whenever changes are detected.

-1. Run the following command to generate the static files:
+1. Run the following command to enable file watching:

    ```
    toucan watch
    ```